“Are you ready?” John asked.

 “Well, finish your glass and we’ll go together.
 It will be noticed if I don’t bend the knee right away.”

 He did as I bade, and I followed suit.
-We handed our empty champagne flutes to a passing servant when we were finished and then made our way to the far side of the ballroom, where the queen held court.
+We handed our empty champagne flutes to a passing servant and made our way to the far side of the ballroom, where the queen held court.
 Halfway there, we were delayed when a pretty young woman, perhaps seventeen at most, stepped into our path.
 Her name was Olivia.
 She was McNaught’s youngest sister.

 Oh, no. Of all the times for her to approach me…